lukeevangraham/RB-Community/README.md

 **Description:** Describe the event.
 Include links to signup/payment forms here.
 Use "RB Community" instead of RBCC.

 **Event image:** You can upload a new image or link to one already uploaded.
+Images from unsplash.com are great.
 690 x 388 pixels.

 **Feature on home:** The 'yes' button must be selected to show on our home page.